 Is Ozzy Osbourne in The Dirt?

 Ozzy Osbourne is played by American actor and comedian Tony Cavalero in The Dirt.
-While his screen time is likely to be more fleeting than in the book, he still makes an appearance.
+While his screen time is more fleeting than in the book, he still makes an impact.

 Who else is portrayed in The Dirt?